Friday, November 01, 2024

 And didn't even know it.

-No wonder people in our world are involved in the types of behaviors we are witness.
+No wonder people in our world are involved in the types of behaviors we are witnessing.
 I have no confusions as to why people drink or do drugs or run away or kill themselves.
 I know exactly why.
 And I don't blame that at all.
 They have found a way to cope with whatever the demon is that they need to run away from.
 They are doing what they can to stay alive.

 So was I.